shaunnoeljose/Football-Chatbot/README.md

 ---
 ## ⛈️Overview
 Data has been used very extensively in the field of soccer.
 I am a huge fan of soccer in general and heavily follow Spanish soccer (LaLiga).
 This project focuses on building an AI-powered multi-page Streamlit chatbot application designed to analyze football matches and player performance under different weather conditions.
 It features a natural language chatbot interface and an advanced predictor with SHAP-based model interpretability.
-Using an XGBoost classification model trained on match stats and player performance metrics, combined with natural language understanding via Huggingface API (Flan-T5-Large), the chatbot allows users to ask intuitive questions and receive smart, data-backed insights.
+Using an XGBoost classification model trained on match stats and player performance metrics, combined with natural language understanding via mistral--7b locally and a Huggingface API model in the cloud, the chatbot allows users to ask intuitive questions and receive smart, data-backed insights.

 ---
 ## 🧠What Does This Chatbot Do?